MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-set-up-DFP-trial-version.md

     You can't change the region after you've set it.

-    The setup process is starts and might take up to 20 minutes to run.
+    The setup process starts and might take up to 20 minutes to run.
 If you prefer, you can sign out and then return after installation is completed.

     After setup is completed, the **Congratulations** screen appears.